lekevoid/lekevoid-recipes/src/recipes/sweet-sour-soup.md

   From experience, frozen eggs form nice ribbons every time and effortlessly, while fresh require the right temperature and stirring speed.
 ---
+Put the shiitake to boil on medium-low until tender consistency is achieved and flavor is released to the broth.
+It will take longer with dried than with fresh.
+If using firm tofu, put the cubes at that time so it softens up.

+When mushrooms are rehydrated/tender, take some of the liquid to do a slurry with the corn starch.

+Put the eggs in.
+If fresh, whisk the eggs together in a bowl and pour slowly into the boiling soup (make it hot so the eggs cook quicker) while turning gently to form ribbons.
+If frozen, put them in and let unravel by themselves while stirring gently.

+Then mix all the things together and let simmer until all powders dissolve.